dafny-lang/dafny/docs/_includes/Modules.md

                        // qualified with either M or MyModule
 ```

-The Dafny stsyle guidelines suggest using opened imports sparingly.
+The Dafny style guidelines suggest using opened imports sparingly.
 They are best used when the names being imported have obvious
 and unambiguous meanings and when using qualified names would be
 verbose enough to impede understanding.